;

 Glucose

 Glucose is considered the primary source of energy for our body.
 It is taken from the blood into the cells with the help of insulin.
-It’s important the level of glucose in our body doesn’t get too low or too high.

-The normal range for glucose is broken down into two categories: fasting or non-fasting.
-Non-fasting just means you ate something in the hours or day before your renal panel.
 Again, it’s important to find out if you should be fasting or not.
 A renal function panel alone does not generally require fasting.

 Fasting glucose is between 70 – 100 mg/dL.
 For non-fasting glucose, it’s normal to have a level at or below 200 mg/dL.

 If you have diabetes, your glucose goals may be different than these reference ranges.
-Learn more about the renal diabetic diet here.

 Kidney Function Tests and Calculations